opendilab/DI-engine-docs/source/12_policies/edac.rst

 online are substantially lower than the offline datasets.
 Such a paradigm promises to resolve a key challenge to bringing reinforcement learning algorithms out of constrained lab settings to the real world.

 However, directly utilizing existing value-based off-policy RL algorithms in an offline setting generally results in poor performance, due to issues with bootstrapping from out-of-distribution actions and overfitting.
-Thus, many constrain techniques are added to basic online RL algorithms.
+Thus, many constrain techniques (e.g. policy constraint; conservative estimation; uncertainty estimation) are added to basic online RL algorithms.
-Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble (EDAC), first proposed in `Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble <https://arxiv.org/pdf/2110.01548.pdf>`_, is one of them which penalty out-of-distribution(OOD) action by add critic.
+Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble (EDAC), first proposed in `Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble <https://arxiv.org/pdf/2110.01548.pdf>`_, is one of them which penalty out-of-distribution(OOD) action by adding more critic networks.

 Quick Facts
 -------------
-1. EDAC is an offline RL algorithm.
+1. EDAC is an offline uncertainty estimation RL algorithm.

 2. EDAC can be implemented with less than 20 lines of code on top of a number of SAC RL algorithms

-3. EDAC supports both **discrete** and **continuous** action spaces.
+3. EDAC supports **continuous** action spaces.

 Key Equations or Key Graphs
 ---------------------------
-EDAC show that cliped Q-learning :math:`min_{j=1,2}Q(s,a)` can penalty OOD action by add the number of critic.
+EDAC show that clipped Q-learning :math:`min_{j=1,2}Q(s,a)` can penalty OOD action by add the number of critic.
 Therefore EDAC can be implemented by ensembleing Q-network on standard SAC RL algorithm and add a penalty term to penalty OOD action.

 In general, for the EDAC, the penalty term is following: